WikiWatershed/tr-55/README.md

    Modifications are given as an array of dictionaries.
 Each dictionary contains a `change` key whose value encodes the modification that has taken place.
 In the example above, `"::no_till"` indicates that the no-till farming BMP has been applied, while `"a:barren_land:"` means that that particular area has been reclassified as being most barren_land sitting on top of A-type soil.

-   2. The `fn` argument is as described previously, it is responsible for performing the simulation at each cell.
+   2. The `fn` argument is as described previously in the discussion of `simulate_water_quality`.
+It is responsible for performing the simulation at each cell.

    3. The `cell_res` argument is as described previously.

-   4. `precolumbian` is an optional boolean which determines whether to simulate the cell type as-shown or under Pre-Columbian circumstances.
+   4. The optional Boolean parameter `precolumbian` determines whether to simulate the cell type as-shown or under Pre-Columbian circumstances.
 When a Pre-Columbian simulation is done, all land uses other than *water* and *wetland* are treated as *mixed forest*.

 The output is dictionary with two keys, `modified` and `unmodified`.
 These respectively contain modified and unmodified trees (the trees are as described in the discussion of `simulate_water_quality`) with runoff, evapotranspiration, infiltration, and pollutant loads included.